 We help kids feel good, so they can get well.

-Each year, millions of lives are affected by pediatric illness or injury and disrupted by the stress and anxiety it causes.
-We want all families to know that if your child gets sick, Project Sunshine is there for you.
+Each year, millions of lives are affected by pediatric illness or injury and disrupted by the stress it causes.
+We want all families to know that if your child faces medical challenges, Project Sunshine is there for you.

-We partner with medical centers across the United States and in four international locations to meet the non-medical, social-emotional needs of children dealing with illnesses.
-Project Sunshine promotes key elements of childhood like play, learning, and socialization in the hospital environment – restoring a crucial sense of normalcy for pediatric patients and their families.
+We partner with medical facilities across the United States and in four international locations to meet the psychosocial and developmental needs of pediatric patients.
+Project Sunshine’s programming supports these critical needs by providing increased opportunities for play and authentic engagement in the medical environment – restoring a crucial sense of normalcy for patients and their families.

 While medical experts deliver treatment, we deliver smiles.